Practice Automation Questions Now

 - Automation scenarios for ENCOR are frequently mapped to Domain 6 (15%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Automation interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Automation interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value Automation Concepts